 - Describe My Child & Simple ID Cards in case your child wanders

 I do plan on starting to create social stories and additional social skills packs as needed.
 I am also open to suggestions if you are need of a specific resource.
 I cannot guarantee that I will be able to create it, but I can promise that I will do my best to fill any requests that are sent to me.

 If you have an idea or need that would fit into one of the existing printables for autistic children category, please let me know by e-mailing me directly: email@example.com … If the category does not exist yet, please include that information as well!

-If you’re wondering how to use these to create a visual schedule, be sure to check out these posts:
+If you’re wondering how to use these free visual pictures for autism to create a visual schedule, be sure to check out these posts:

 - The Importance of Visual Schedules for Non Verbal Autistic Children

 - 3 Benefits of Visual Schedules for Autistic Children